 Are you graduating soon (or already graduated) and wondering what route to take?
 Consider taking a service “gap year”: serve with an organization, gain valuable field experience, and create a lifetime of memories!
 Finding the right organization can seem difficult when you don’t know where to start.

-- These experiences are GREAT resume builders, whether you use them as springboards into grad school or your career.
+We've pulled together a few resources that can help connect youwith organizations looking for people just like you to serve.
+There opportunities both locally and globally.
+They are GREAT resume builders, whether you use them as springboards into grad school or your career.
 Be sure to stop by Career Services to see how you can market service on your resume.